 Michal Iwanowski is a documentary photographer.
 He grew up in Poland but has been working and living in Wales since 2001.
 In 2018, for Go Home Polish, he walked 1900km from his flat in Wales to his mother’s village in Poland, exploring what it means to be at home in response to the Brexit debate and some xenophobic graffiti he had seen in Wales.
 You can learn more about Michal’s work at www.michaliwanowski.com.

 Nick Hunt is a writer, storyteller and editor whose work explores the relationship between society and landscape.
-He is best known for two travel books.
-In Walking the Woods and the Water and Where the Wild Winds Are.
+He is best known for three travel books.
+Walking the Woods and the Water, he retraces Patrick Leigh Fermor's epic walk from Holland to Istanbul.
+In Where the Wild Winds Are, Nick again sets out on foot, to trace four winds shaping European landscapes and cultures.
+Most recently, in Outlandish, Nick travels through four unlikely European landscapes.
 Nick also continues to edit the journal of The Dark Mountain Project, a cultural movement in search of stories that can help us respond to the climate emergency with a 'hope beyond hope'.

 Kristin J. Jacobson is a Professor of American Literature, American Studies and Women’s, Gender and Sexuality Studies at Stockton University in New Jersey.
 Her latest book, The American Adrenaline Narrative (2020), identifies a new genre of travel and environmental literature and examines the genre’s significant tropes from an ecofeminist perspective.